wyu17/Pocky/README.md

 ## Known Issues / TODO

 * Using only chroot for file-system isolation can be bypassed: use pivot_root as well
-* Proper handling around start/stop
+* Proper handling around startin
 * Port forwarding
 * Data volumes